maxwelco/maxweeds/content/en/authors/maxwel/_index.md

 superuser: true
 ---

-I am a PhD research scientist at University of Wisconsin-Madison and Professor at Western São Paulo University.
-I am also a consultant, a [speaker](/talks) and I teach Biology and Management of Weed Species and Data Science to undergrad and graduate students.
+I am a PhD research scientist at University of Wisconsin-Madison and a [Rstudio Tidyverse Instructor](https://education.rstudio.com/trainers/people/oliveira+maxwel/).
+I am also a consultant, a [speaker](/talks) and Professor.
+I teach Biology and Management of Weed Species and Data Science to undergrad and graduate students.
+Also, I help growers to improve decision-making on weed management.
 Contrary to popular belief, I do research in weed but not that kind of weed.
 I am passionate about plant science, data science, and programming.